Breaking social and economic isolation in Montréal

 About Salta Sadykova

 Living and working in Montréal since 2012, Salta’s home country is Kyrgyzstan, a small mountainous country in Central Asia.
-Salta is a founding member of the InterNations Volunteer Group and has been actively involved ever since its inception in 2013.
+Salta is a founding member of the InterNations Volunteer Group and was actively involved ever since its inception in 2013.

 Recent Activities organized by Salta